-Please advise who has designated responsibility for information security within your organisation and describe their role and the management framework within which they operate.
+Please advise who has designated responsibility for information security within your organisation and describe

 Section 3 Assets Classification and Control

 It is important to maintain appropriate protection of the computer and information assets used by the data processor.

 Please list below the hardware, software and information, which will be used for the purposes of the Agreement.